-Additionally, the Personal Data Protection Bill 2019, referred to above, may soon be passed into law, becoming India's first and most comprehensive cross-sectoral data protection legislation.
+Additionally, the Personal Data Protection Bill 2019 is expected to pass into law within the next year, becoming India's first and most comprehensive cross-sectoral data protection legislation.

 Under Section 70B of the IT (Amendment) Act 2008, the government constituted CERT-In, which the website of the Ministry of Electronics and Information Technology refers to as the 'Indian Computer Emergency Response Team'.
 CERT-In is a national nodal agency responding to computer security incidents as and when they occur.
 The Ministry of Electronics and Information Technology specifies the functions of the agency as follows:

 - collection, analysis and dissemination of information on cybersecurity incidents;